AdobeDocs/commerce-merchant-services.sv-SE/help/live-search/synonyms-type.md

 ## God praxis

-Kom ihåg följande metodtips för att få ut det mesta av Live Search-synonymer.
+Tänk på följande bästa tillvägagångssätt för att få ut det mesta av [!DNL Live Search] synonymer.

 ### Undvik stoppord

-Live Search filtrerar bort vanliga engelska &quot;stop words&quot; från synonymer, som:
+[!DNL Live Search] filtrerar bort vanliga engelska &quot;stop words&quot; från synonymer, som:

 a, an, and, are, as, at, be, but, by, for, if, in, is, it, no, not, of, on, or, such, the, their, then, this, this, to, was, will, with,